hieutrtr/blockchain_practices/docs/processing_epics/epic-001-poc-foundation.md

 After completing this epic:
 1. Gather feedback from demo
 2. Identify areas for improvement
 3. Plan Epic 002 (Core Decoding) based on learnings
 4. Consider scaling to production resources if PoC is successful

+**Note on Architecture Evolution**: This PoC uses direct processing (RPC → Processing → Database) for simplicity.
+The production architecture described in `processing_layer_architecture.md` introduces message queues (Kafka/Redpanda) for decoupling and scalability, which will be implemented in Epic 002.

 ---